8573_1200x400.JPG

-The Department of Linguistics has a number of faculty members who are actively involved in experimental investigations.
-Undergraduate students play an active and central role in our linguistics labs as Research Assistants (RAs).
+The Department of Linguistics has a number of faculty members who are actively involved in experimental research Undergraduate students play an active and central role in our linguistics labs as Research Assistants (RAs).
 If you are interested in becoming an RA in a faculty member's lab, please contact the director of the lab listed below.
 We encourage all undergraduate students to apply to be an RA through the Aresty Research Center and interview with us during the spring semester.

 Laboratory for Developmental Language Studies

-The Laboratory for Developmental Language Studies investigates how children acquire their native language, how children and adults process and represent their language, and how experimental and theoretical research in linguistics are mutually informative.
-The director is Dr. Kristen Syrett.
-More information can be found on the Lab's website.
+Owl on branch (The Laboratory for Developmental Language Studies logo)The Laboratory for Developmental Language Studies investigates how children acquire their native language, how children and adults process and represent their language, and how experimental and theoretical research in linguistics are mutually informative.
+The PI and Director is Dr. Kristen Syrett

 Phonology Laboratory